EX Dr. Gilles collection, Germany, acquired prior to

 Metropolitan Museum of Art, New York, Acc.
 No.

-areas of surface encrustation and a few scattered minor
+Some areas of surface encrustation and a few scattered

-areas of surface erosion, and a professionally restored
+minor areas of surface erosion, and a professionally

-a small circular flat foot, thus free-standing.
-A
+well-balanced on a small circular flat foot, thus

 $375